Trait Theory vs Behavioural Theory

 The differences

-Behaviourism is a more “democratic” kind of theory.
-Becoming a leader, according to the behaviourist school of thought, is just a matter of proper training, while trait theory holds that a leader must have certain inherent, innate qualities.
+Behaviourism is the more “democratic” theory.
+On the behaviourist view, becoming a leader is a matter of proper training.
+Trait theory holds that a leader must have certain inherent, innate qualities.

 The core difference: where does the leadership ability come from?